Subdominant

 These chords may also appear as seventh chords: in major, as IV^{M7}, or in minor as iv^{7} or sometimes IV^{7}:

 A cadential subdominant chord followed by a tonic chord produces the so-called plagal cadence.

-As with other chords which often precede the dominant, subdominant chords typically have predominant function.
-In Riemannian theory, it is considered to balance the dominant around the tonic (being as far below the tonic as the dominant is above).
+Subdominant chords typically have predominant (subdominant) function, less resolved than tonic but more resolved than dominant, as with other chords which often precede the dominant.
+In Riemannian theory in particular, it is considered to balance the dominant around the tonic (being as far below the tonic as the dominant is above).

 The term subdominant may also refer to a relationship of musical keys.
 For example, relative to the key of C major, the key of F major is the subdominant.
 Music which modulates (changes key) often modulates to the subdominant when the leading tone is lowered by half step to the subtonic (B to B♭ in the key of C).
 Modulation to the subdominant key often creates a sense of musical relaxation, as opposed to modulation to the dominant (fifth note of the scale), which increases tension.